-Atlanta Unsafe Living Conditions in Apartment Complexes Lawyer
+Atlanta Unsafe Apartment Complex Lawyer

 Landlords in Atlanta are quick to accept rent payments from their tenants every month.
 But some of them are not at all quick to respond when tenants complain about dangerous conditions in their apartment complexes.
 Unsafe conditions expose tenants to the danger of injury or attack.
 Property owners and managers have legal duties to protect their tenants, and when they fail to fulfill these duties, they may be liable for the consequences.